 Best Valheim recipes list

-Before we get deeper into food, recipes, cooking, and equipment, here's a quick list of the best foods in Valheim, and some notes explaining where to gather the ingredients.
+Before we get deeper into the best Valheim recipes, cooking, and equipment, here's a quick list of the best food to eat.
+We've included recipes from various progression points in the game, along with some notes explaining where to gather the ingredients.

 |Carrot soup||Carrot x3, mushroom x1||Cultivator, Cauldron||Meadows, Black Forest|